ryanwang520/api-docs/source/includes/_integrations.md

 }
 ```

-This endpoint establishes an association between a ZohoCRM record and an existing ArcSite project.
+This endpoint establishes an association between a Zoho CRM record and an existing ArcSite project.

 ### HTTP Request